 Machining/finishing Cut or profiled edges should first be sanded with 150-240 grit, prior to painting.
 The recommended coating system for the edges is to seal, prime and topcoat with de-nibbing in between coats to produce a smooth finish.
 The desired finish on the face can be achieved by application of a base-coat and top-coat.
 If water-based coatings are used, it is important that forced drying or quick-drying systems be applied in order to maintain the quality of surface.

 Conditioning The moisture is in the range of 7% +/- 2% at the time of manufacture.
 Changes in dimensions of wood and wood-based sheet materials occur due to changes in relative humidity.
 For this reason, panels should be conditioned to the final environment for two to three days before cutting and fixing.

 Thickness tolerance is +/- 0.15mm

-***All sizes are nominal - sheets may be supplied up to 2mm undrsize***
+***All dimensions are nominal - sheets maybe supplied up to 2mm undersize on each edge***